-Redo log considerations: Our redo log structure is, strictly speaking, not a log.
+XTEST instructions are identified by the RTME through a UD exception, if the instruction is run during an active RTM section, then the ZF flag is set, otherwise it is cleared.
+Redo log considerations: Our redo log structure is not, strictly speaking, a log.
 Rather, it stores only the last write and read to any given location.
 However, during MIME execution, there exist short periods where the most recent write or read is actually stored on the MIME staging page.
-A versioning bit is used so that when the MIME-based execution of an instruction is completed, it is possible to update the redo log with newer entries on the staging page.
-These aspects of the design allow us to compactly record all writes and all internal reads of a transaction.
+A versioning bit is used so that when the MIME-based execution of an instruction completes, it is possible to update the redo log with newer entries on the staging page.
+These aspects of the design allow us to compactly record all writes and internal reads of a transaction.

 Conflict detection: In addition to the conflict hashes, conflict detection in the RTME uses a global transactional memory (TM) state, a global transaction context, a per-core TM state, and a per-core transaction number.
 The global TM state indicates whether any core is running a transaction, while the per-core TM state indicates whether the specific core is executing a transaction.
-Each core independently assigns sequence numbers to its transactions in strictly ascending order, and the per-core transaction number is the sequence number of the current, or most recent transaction on that core.
-The global transaction context gives the sequence number of the currently active transaction, or most recently completed (aborted or committed) transaction on each core.
+Each core assigns sequence numbers to its transactions in strictly ascending order, and the per-core transaction number is the number of the current, or most recent transaction on that core.
+The global transaction context gives the number of the currently active transaction, or most recently completed (aborted or committed) transaction on each core.

 When any core is running a transaction, all cores must record the memory accesses they make, we accomplish this through the use of two hash tables.
 The first, called the address context hash, is a chained hash mapping memory locations to timestamped accesses.
 Each entry in the hashed bucket represents the global transaction context at the time of a memory operation, which acts as a ordering, or timestamp.
 In this way we are able to both record all memory accesses done by a core, as well as keep track of when they occurred.
 Since all memory accesses are tagged with the global context, when a core is checking for conflicts it can simply look at accesses made with the same context as its current transaction number.
+Entries in the hash have the form {addr : $(global_ctxt) \rightarrow (global_ctxt) \rightarrow ...}$

 The second hash table, called the access type hash, keeps track of the type of memory operation that was run on an address in a given context (read, write, or both).
 When a memory operation is run by a core, it creates one entry for each core in its hash.
 Data is duplicated in this manner to facilitate quick lookup on conflict checking as well as garbage collection.
+Entries in this hash have the form {addr|core_num|t_num : access_type}

 Suppose we are running on a guest with two virtual cores, and core 0 begins a transaction.
-Each cores will begin running its MIME and recording its memory accesses.
-Now suppose core 1 runs an instruction which writes to memory address 0×53 .
-It will first note the global transactional context, and add a node to the bucket for address 0×53 in the address context hash with this context.
-It will then will then make two new entries for the access type hash, one for each core in the system.
-Each entry will map address 0×53 , a core number, and that core's transaction number to a structure indicating the access was a write.
+Each core will begin running its MIME and recording its memory accesses.
+Now suppose core 1 runs an instruction which writes to memory address 0x53.
+It will first note the global transactional context, and add a node to the bucket for address 0x53 in the address context hash with this context.
+It will then make two new entries for the access type hash, one for each core in the system.
+Each entry will map address 0x53, a core number, and that core's transaction number to a structure indicating the access was a write.